Put Your Skills into Practice

 Our UC Davis MSBA program prepares you with the experience Bryan and top executives around the world are demanding in new talent.
 Our Practicum goes beyond the typical capstone project in two ways.

-Second, the two-and-a-half month duration gives you the opportunity to move through the consulting spectrum: from simply providing information to building the trust necessary to make sustainable change in the client organization.
+Second, the longer-than-usual duration gives you the opportunity to move through the consulting spectrum: from simply providing information to building the trust necessary to make sustainable change in the client organization.
 This is essential to our goal: graduates who are ready to lead in the digital economy on day one.

 How are Practicum teams formed and how do project assignments take place?